Soul Tracks - Tracking the World's Greatest Soul Music

 Tragedy struck the group in 1997, as group member Lawrence Payton died of cancer.
 The remaining members continued as a threesome for awhile, then recruited former Temptation Theo Peoples to join the group.
 Three years later, Levi Stubbs battled a series of ailments, including prostate cancer and a mild heart attack and stroke.
 Popular 70s Soul singer Ronnie McNeir, a close friend of Benson, replaced Stubbs.

-In 2007, the current group, consisting of Fakir, Peoples, McNeir and Payton, began recording the Tops' first non-holiday studio album in nearly two decades.
-The first single, "East West" hit radio in late Summer and the album, on Jenny Jenny Records, was slated for an '08 release.
+In 2007, a version of the group consisting of Fakir, Peoples, McNeir and Payton, began recording on Jenny Jenny Records the Tops' first non-holiday studio album in nearly two decades.
+The first single, "East West" hit radio in late Summer, but the full album never materialized.
+The song was later included on a compilation put together by Detroit businessman Herb Strather called Motor City Hits.

 In the end, the story of the Four Tops is one of group harmony, on and off the stage.
-And after 50 years, when fans reach out, the Four Tops are still there.
+And after more than 60 years, when fans reach out, the Four Tops are still there.